lithops-cloud/lithops/docs/source/data_processing.rst

 .. _data-processing:

-Processing data from a Cloud Object Storage
+Processing data from the Cloud
 ===========================================

 Lithops has built-in logic for processing data objects from public URLs and object storage services.
 This logic is automatically activated with the reseverd parameter named **obj**.
 When you write in the parameters of a function the parameter name **obj**, you are telling to Lithops that you want to process objects located in an object storage service, public urls, or localhost files.